 More than 70% of those incidents occur in the Omaha metro area.
 The season doesn’t seem to matter either, no time of the year is more prone to such incidents.

-Whether it be a distracted driver, a medical condition or just an error in judgement, crashes can knock out a lot of customers with one accident.
+Whether it be a distracted driver, a medical condition or just an error in judgment, crashes can knock out a lot of customers with one accident.

 “Vehicle accidents that damage a pole or switchgear have the potential to lock out an entire circuit if they are one of the first pieces of equipment out of a substation,” said Mark Gibilisco, senior engineer at OPPD.